jro31/jethro-codes/_articles/projects/jethro-codes.md

 Now that we have the paths to every page in our app, all we need to do is map over them and add them to our `sitemap` variable.

-They need to be contained withing `<url><loc>` tags, and we want to append the path onto the `baseUrl` that we established earlier, so our `sitemap` variable can be set as follows:
+They need to be contained within `<url><loc>` tags, and we want to append the path onto the `baseUrl` that we established earlier, so our `sitemap` variable can be set as follows:

 ```js
 const sitemap = `<?xml version="1.0" encoding="UTF-8"?>